telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="arrow-e">Home</a>
     </div>

-After that you will be able to specify it as a data-icon="arrow-e" in your application.
+Now you are able to specify it as a `data-icon="arrow-e"` in your application.

-Keep in mind that icons with Unicode codes from \e0ca to \e0f0 are the original Kendo UI Mobile icons listed in the beginning of the article.
-Also, the ones starting from \e200 are already defined and in use, but only in the iOS7 platform theme (and available starting from Q2 2013 SP).
+Keep in mind that icons with Unicode codes from `\e0ca` to `\e0f0` are the original Kendo UI hybrid icons listed [at the beginning of this article](#list-of-basic-hybrid-font-icons).
+Also, the ones starting from `\e200` are already defined and in use, but only in the iOS7 platform theme and are available as of Kendo UI Q2 2013 SP.

 <style>
 @font-face {